Wieku/danser-go/README.md

 * `-id=433005` - overrides all map selection arguments and attempts to find `.osu` file with matching BeatmapID (not BeatmapSetID!)
 * `-cursors=2` - number of cursors used in mirror collage
 * `-tag=2` - number of cursors in TAG mode
 * `-speed=1.5` - music speed.
 Value of 1.5 is equal to osu!'s DoubleTime mod.
+Ignored if in `-play` mode with speed changing mods
 * `-pitch=1.5` - music pitch.
 Value of 1.5 is equal to osu!'s Nightcore pitch.
 To recreate osu!'s Nightcore mod, use with speed 1.5
 * `-settings=name` - settings filename - for example `settings/name.json` instead of `settings/default.json`